 |Space Telescope Science Institute|

 9.3.3 Sample Orbit Calculation 3: Imaging and Spectroscopy of the Cat’s Eye Planetary Nebula, NGC 6543The easiest way to learn to compute total orbit time requests is to work through a few examples.
-The five examples provided below have been calculated using APT 20.2, the latest version available at the time this handbook was updated for Cycle 22.
-The examples are written as they would be displayed in APT 20.2. and all times are rounded to the nearest tenth of a minute.
+The five examples provided below have been calculated using APT 20.2, which will be somewhat out-of-date.
+The results for the latest version of APT, which should be used by proposers, will be similar but slight differences might appear.
+All times are rounded to the nearest tenth of a minute.

 • Example 1 is a pattern-stepped series of long-slit CCD spectroscopic exposures mapping out the Hα nebula in the center of the galaxy M86.